First Aid: Coughing

 - Offer plenty of fluids (breast milk or formula for babies; cool water and juice for older kids).
 Avoid carbonated or citrus drinks that may irritate a raw throat.

 - Run a cool-mist humidifier in your child's bedroom.

 - Use saline (saltwater) nose drops to relieve congestion.

-- Never give cough drops (a choking hazard) to young kids or cough or cold medicine to kids under 2 years of age (consult a doctor first for older kids).
+- Never give cough drops (a choking hazard) to young kids or cough or cold medicine to kids under 6 years of age.

-- has severe cough spasms or attacks, wheezing, or stridor (an almost-musical sound when inhaling)
+- has severe cough spasms or attacks, wheezing, or stridor (a high-pitched sound when breathing in)

 - has a cough that lasts 3 weeks, gets worse, happens the same time every year, or seems caused by something specific (such as pollen, dust, pets, etc.)